Mark 16.1-9.

 So… is there more?

 I think it’s fair to assume Mark wrote more.
 Some scholars actually claim no, the essential facts are all there; Mark didn’t have to write more.
 Just think how intriguing the idea is: A gospel which doesn’t tell any post-resurrection stories about Jesus.
-Maybe it’s because we Christians are each supposed to have our own individual post-resurrection experiences with Jesus.
-Sometimes
+Maybe it’s because we Christians are each supposed to have

-Maybe.
 But maybe not; I think it’s better to have resurrection stories than not.
 When you’re presenting the gospel to

 Mark likely wrote something.
-But it’s gone.
-Something happened to it.
-Maybe some persecutor got hold of the only copy of Mark in existence, and tore the ending off the scroll, or set fire to it, or otherwise destroyed it.
+If so, it’s gone; something happened to it.
+Maybe some persecutor got hold of the only copy of Mark in existence, and ripped the ending off the scroll, or set fire to it, or otherwise destroyed it.
 Maybe some copyist, in a rush, forgot to include the last column.
 Maybe some gnostic, finding the ending made Jesus too physical for his comfort, got rid of it.
 Conspiracy theorists can speculate the original ending actually was gnostic, and Christians got rid of it in embarrassment.
+We can speculate all day long, but we’ll never know.
+That is, till Mark gets resurrected and tells us.

 Christians have asked me,“Which one should we put at the end of Mark?”
 And I say: Why not both?
 After all, we have four gospels.
 We can have four records of the acts and teachings of Jesus.
 We can’t have two endings for Mark?
 Please; the more the better.